vezel-dev/cathode/README.md

 ---

-Cathode is a toolkit for writing terminal-based applications.
+**Cathode** is a toolkit for writing terminal-based applications.
 It is effectively a complete replacement for System.Console.

-With the Windows console host now supporting virtual terminal sequences, it makes little sense for console interaction to still be centered around the old Windows console host and the many limitations it had.
-Cathode provides an API centered around a [VT100 terminal](https://vt100.net) with some extensions from later models and modern terminal emulators.
+With the Windows console host now supporting virtual terminal sequences, it makes little sense for console interaction to still be centered around the old Windows console host and the many limitations it had. **Cathode** provides an API centered around a [VT100 terminal](https://vt100.net) with some extensions from later models and modern terminal emulators.
 It works on all desktop platforms that .NET 6+ supports.

-Please note that, since Cathode replaces a very fundamental component of the framework, the use of certain framework APIs becomes problematic.
-As an example, intermixing Cathode and System.Console usage *will* break.
-Referencing Cathode (or a package that uses it) will pull in a Roslyn analyzer which will diagnose problematic APIs and suggest working replacements.
+Please note that, since **Cathode** replaces a very fundamental component of the framework, the use of certain framework APIs becomes problematic.
+As an example, intermixing **Cathode** and System.Console usage *will* break.
+Referencing **Cathode** (or a package that uses it) will pull in a Roslyn analyzer which diagnoses problematic APIs and suggests working replacements.

 ## Usage